emacsway/emacsway/en/service-layer.rst

     domain layers is a matter some debate.
 I tend to look as it as occasionally useful rather than mandatory, but designers I respect disagree with me on this.
     ("Patterns of Enterprise Application Architecture" [#fnpoeaa]_)

-..

-    In some cases, the clearest and most pragmatic design includes operations that do not conceptually belong to any object.
-Rather than force the issue, we can follow the natural contours of the problem space and include SERVICES explicitly in the model.

-    There are important domain operations that can't find a natural home in an ENTITY or VALUE OBJECT .
-Some of these are intrinsically activities or actions, not things, but since our modeling paradigm is objects, we try to fit them into objects anyway...

-    A SERVICE is an operation offered as an interface that stands alone in the model, without encapsulating state, as ENTITIES and VALUE OBJECTS do.
-S ERVICES are a common pattern in technical frameworks, but they can also apply in the domain layer.

-    The name service emphasizes the relationship with other objects.
-Unlike ENTITIES and VALUE OBJECTS , it is defined purely in terms of what it can do for a client.
-A SERVICE tends to be named for an activity, rather than an entity—a verb rather than a noun.
-A SERVICE can still have an abstract, intentional definition; it just has a different flavor than the definition of an object.
-A SERVICE should still have a defined responsibility, and that responsibility and the interface fulfilling it should be defined as part of the domain model.
-Operation names should come from the UBIQUITOUS LANGUAGE or be introduced into it.
-Parameters and results should be domain objects.

-    SERVICES should be used judiciously and not allowed to strip the ENTITIES and VALUE OBJECTS of all their behavior.
-But when an operation is actually an important domain concept, a SERVICE forms a natural part of a MODEL-DRIVEN DESIGN .
-Declared in the model as a SERVICE, rather than as a phony object that doesn't actually represent anything, the standalone operation will not mislead anyone.

-    A good SERVICE has three characteristics.

-    1. The operation relates to a domain concept that is not a natural part of an ENTITY or VALUE OBJECT .
-    2. The interface is defined in terms of other elements of the domain model.
-    3. The operation is stateless.

-    Statelessness here means that any client can use any instance of a particular SERVICE without regard to the instance's individual history.
-The execution of a SERVICE will use information that is accessible globally, and may even change that global information (that is, it may have side effects).
-But the SERVICE does not hold state of its own that affects its own behavior, as most domain objects do.

-    When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT , add an operation to the model as a standalone interface declared as a SERVICE .
-Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE .
-Make the SERVICE stateless.
-    ("Domain-Driven Design: Tackling Complexity in the Heart of Software" [#fnddd]_)

 Service is not a wrapper for Data Mapper